 Way 3: Enable Delete Confirmation dialog box in Windows 10 by Registry Editor

-Step 1: Press Win + R to open Run dialog.
+Step 1: Press Win + R to open the Run dialog.
 Type regedit and click OK.
 Confirm the User Account Control dialog if prompted.

 Step 2: After Registry Editor opens, navigate to “HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer”.
 In the right-side pane, right click on the blank area and select New -> DWORD (32-bit) Value to create a new DWORD.